imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 - staying within distribution; give little sketch
 - multi-task scaling to robot foundational models; noise in value function -->

-Though RL can seem magical, in my opinion, it’s terrible at **non-cyclic tasks**.
+While RL often appears magical, in my opinion, it is terrible at **non-cyclic tasks**.

-The simplest example is pick and place.
-Can you get it to work? *Probably.* However, it doesn't matter how many days you spend reward engineering this; RL is still going to be terrible at this task!
-Let's take the very well engineered [StackCube task from Maniskill3](https://maniskill.readthedocs.io/en/latest/tasks/table_top_gripper/index.html#stackcube-v1).
+A simple example is the pick-and-place task.
+Sure, you might eventually get it to work, but no matter how much reward engineering you do, RL is fundamentally ill-suited for such tasks!
+Consider the well-engineered [StackCube task from Maniskill3](https://maniskill.readthedocs.io/en/latest/tasks/table_top_gripper/index.html#stackcube-v1).

 <div style="max-width: 400px; margin: 0 auto;">